The Ultimate Guide to Digital Nomads in Buenos Aires

 You won’t get a stamp in your passport anymore, but you can check your status online here.

 Argentina does have an official digital nomad visa available that allows you to be here for 180 days.
-I believe you can then extend this for another 180 days.
+This can be extended once for an additional 180 days.

 You can read about that here and begin the application process if you’d like.